CYarros10/composer-workload-simulator/README.md

 # Composer Workload Simulator

-This project provides a framework for dynamically generating Apache Airflow DAGs to simulate workloads and test data pipelines on Google Cloud Platform (GCP).
+This project provides a framework for dynamically generating Apache Airflow DAGs to simulate workloads and test data pipelines on Google Cloud Composer.

 ## How To Use